 We maintain a fleet of vehicles to provide service to our customers, including a number of heavy duty diesel vehicles that we retrofitted by the end of 2010 to meet California emission standards.
 If future legislation further impacts the cost to operate the fleet or the fleet acquisition cost in order to meet certain emission standards, it will increase our cost of service and our rate base.
 Any increase in fleet operating costs associated with meeting emission standards will be included in our cost of service paid by our rate payers as requested in our general rate case filings.
-While recovery of these costs are not guaranteed, we would expect recovery in the regulatory process.
+While recovery of these costs is not guaranteed, we would expect recovery in the regulatory process.

 Starting January 1, 2010, under the California Environmental Quality Act (CEQA), all capital projects of a certain type (primarily wells, tanks, major pipelines and treatment facilities) will require mitigation of green house gas emissions.
 The cost to prepare the CEQA documentation and permit will add an estimated ten thousand dollars to such capital projects.
 This cost will be included in our capital cost and added to our rate base, which will be requested to be paid for by our rate payers.
 Any increase in the operating cost of the facilities will also be included in our cost of service paid by our rate payers as requested in our general rate case filings.
-While recovery of these costs are not guaranteed, we would expect recovery in the regulatory process.
+While recovery of these costs is not guaranteed, we would expect recovery in the regulatory process.

 Proposed cap and trade regulations are scheduled to be implemented in 2012 with the goal of reducing emissions to 1990 levels by the year 2020.
 Under such regulations, if approved, we will be required to determine our carbon footprint and evaluate our electricity and fuel usage (both diesel and gasoline).
 We will also be required to evaluate methane emissions from our primary processes in our wastewater plants.
-At this time we are unable to determine the cost impact of such regulations but any increase in operating costs associated with the cap and trade regulations will be included in our cost of service requested to be paid by our rate payers as regulatory process.
+At this time we are unable to determine the cost impact of such regulations but any increase in operating costs associated with the cap and trade regulations will be included in our cost of service requested to be paid by our rate payers as requested in our general rate case filings.
+While recovery of these costs is not guaranteed, we would expect recovery in the regulatory process.